seatable/seatable-admin-docs/docs/maintain/backup_recovery.md

 ### Steps

 1. Backup the MySQL databases;
-2. Backup the SeaTable data directory;
+2. Backup the SeaTable data directory (with your seatable license and config files)

 Backup Order: Database First or Data Directory First